IngridOrnum/semester-project-2023/README.md

 ## Features
 The website has six responsive pages, with the following features:
 - <strong>Homepage:</strong> animated hero, navigation buttons and the option to join a newsletter.
-- <strong>Exhibitions overview page:</strong> an overview of all the exhibitions avaliable on the science museum.
+- <strong>Exhibitions overview page:</strong> an overview of all the exhibitions available on the science museum.
 - <strong>Cosmology exhibition:</strong> a description of one of the exhibitions, cosmology exhibition, with more images.
-- <strong>Events overview page:</strong> an overview of future events avaliable on the science museum.
+- <strong>Events overview page:</strong> an overview of future events available on the science museum.
-- <strong>Plan your visit:</strong> an informative page about opening hours, contact informationm and adress.
+- <strong>Plan your visit:</strong> an informative page about opening hours, contact information and adress.
 It also includes information about admission, guided tours, accessibility and food/drink/shop.
 - <strong>About page:</strong> short description of the museum, including the museums values.
 Dropdown content of support, volunteer and internship.
 Option to join newsletter.

 ## Technical specifications